timcurzon/nomad-cluster/README.md

 ### Local DNS

-To resolve services residing on the cluster, some form of DNS will have to be setup.
+To resolve any services you create on the cluster, some form of (local) DNS will be needed.
 The simplest approach (at least on Linux) is to use DNSMasq.
 It is [simple to setup (Ubuntu 18.04)](https://askubuntu.com/questions/1032450/how-to-add-dnsmasq-and-keep-systemd-resolved-18-04).
 The following config should work well enough:

 ```
 port=53